How efficient is transport of quantum cargo through multiple highways?: Introduction

-Motivated by recent experimental achievements which establish an entangled channel over a few thousand kilometers \cite{photon_loss_distance} and developments on QRs \cite{QRrecentpapers}, we consider a quantum state transmission protocol, which is divided into several small blocks, involving mutipartite states.
+Inspired by recent experimental achievements which establish an entangled channel over a few thousand kilometers \cite{photon_loss_distance} and developments on QRs \cite{QRrecentpapers}, we consider a quantum state transmission protocol, which is divided into several small blocks, involving mutipartite states.
 In particular, each block consists of two multipartite states, among which one is used to transfer an arbitrary quantum state among multiple parties while the other one is for accumulating it back to a single one.
 We call this process as the ``multipath quantum repeater" which has two components, ``teledistribution" and ``teleconcentration" (TD-TC) (see Fig. \ref{fig:TDTC}).
 The port which possesses the initial state to be transferred can be referred as an input port while the receiver who finally receives the unknown state is the output port, and other parties involved in this protocol can be called the auxiliary nodes.
+To summarize, Alice achieves the delayed teleportation without she being available at her port but also ensuring the specific time of teleportation by: \begin{enumerate} \item Invoking a third party, Claire, between Alice and Bob who would mediate the teleportation process at the predecided time. \item Involving two or more Claires which provides a better assurance of the perfect timing of the protocol even if some of the intermediates do not abide by the temporal guideline. \end{enumerate} As we will report, the results obtained in this scenario also shows some other advantages of this process.
+Of course, there is an established fact that sharing entangled state in a smaller distance compared to a longer one, is always advantageous due to the presence of decoherence.

 The multiple-path protocol can reduce to a bipartite linear-chain scenario if all the auxiliary parties excepting one, perform optimal local measurements -- we refer to such scheme as ``local measurement-based single-path QR".
+Such a situation might be relevant when one of the Claires refuses to take part in the protocol but assists it, in terms of the fidelity yield, to the best of her ability by optimal local measurements.